|

 Production of inorganic compounds

-hydrochloric acid in normal acid-base reactions, resulting in inorganic compounds.
+Numerous products can be produced with hydrochloric acid in normal acid-base reactions, resulting in inorganic compounds.
 These include water treatment chemicals such as iron(III) chloride and polyaluminium chloride (PAC).

 Fe2O3 + 6 HCl → 2 FeCl3 + 3 H2O (iron(III) chloride from magnetite)